Last updated: January 2026

 Just like students from the UK, international students can get a phone contract, too.
 You’ll still need to prove your UK address, UK bank account, and identification to get your hands on one.
 Unfortunately, if you don’t have the relevant documents, you might not be able to get a contracted phone.
 Again, some providers may perform a credit check too.

 For international students, however, a phone contract may not be suitable for you if you are staying in the UK for a shorter period of time.
-The typical phone contract lasts 24 months, so if you’re only here for a year or less, you might be better off purchasing a sim-only plan.
-This is where you use your current, or new phone if you have the funds to buy one upfront, and pay for a new sim card with the amount of minutes, texts and data you need.
+The typical phone contract lasts 24 months, so if you’re only here for a year or less, you might be better off purchasing a SIM-only plan.
+This is where you use your current, or new phone if you have the funds to buy one upfront, and pay for a new SIM card with the amount of minutes, texts and data you need.

 What happens if I can’t get a phone contract?

 If you can’t get your hands on a phone contract due to the lack of credit or other factors, all is not lost!
-You can use your current phone and look into sim-only deals.
-This way, you’ll save money as you’ll only be paying for the airtime you use rather than paying a monthly fee for a brand new phone too.
-If you don’t have a phone already, you can always purchase a second-hand mobile in good condition and put it on a sim-only plan.
+You can use your current phone and look into SIM-only deals.
+This way, you’ll save money as you’ll only be paying for the airtime you use rather than paying a monthly fee for a brand-new phone too.
+If you don’t have a phone already, you can always purchase a second-hand mobile in good condition and put it on a SIM-only plan.

 How can Split The Bills help?

-Split The Bills is a bill-splitting service that makes it super easy and convenient for you and your housemates to pay your bills each month.
-Let us know if you’re interested in energy, broadband, water, or TV (or all 4), and we’ll get you a quote.
-Once you’re happy with this, we’ll add each of your housemates to the account so you can all log in separately and make your payments.
-This way, you won’t need a chief bill payer, and there will be no awkward conversations about missed payments!
+Split The Bills lets you and your housemates bundle and split easily, meaning you can figure out your phone budget based on your fixed monthly utilities.
+Let us know if you’re interested in energy, broadband, water, and an optional TV Licence, and we’ll get you a quote.
+Once you’re happy, we’ll add each of your housemates to the account so you can all log in separately and make your payments.
+This means less hassle, absolutely no awkwardness, and no chief bill payer.

 Read More »